 You will have the best success growing indoor crops close to the natural season each crop grows outdoors.
 Cool-weather crops such as leaf crops and root crops are a good choice for the autumn and winter indoor garden; these crops naturally require less bright light.
 Warm-weather crops–fruiting vegetables such as tomatoes and peppers–require longer days to ripen, so planting these in spring and summer makes sense.

 Autumn and winter crops include beet greens, chard, Asian greens, kale, lettuce, mustard, and other leaf crops.
 Other cool-weather crops that can be grown indoors include carrots, cauliflower, peas, cabbage, and beets–if room allows.
 Herbs for cool temperatures include rue, sage, mint, marjoram, parsley, and chives.

 Spring and summer crops include tomatoes, peppers, eggplants, bush beans, and most herbs.
 These crops require eight hours of sunshine or bright light and a room consistently warm.

 Crops not suited to windowsill growing are tall and vining crops such as corn, pole beans, squash, melons, and pumpkins.

-Planting.
-Plant indoor crops in pots that will allow roots plenty of room to grow; a single lettuce plant can grow in a gallon pot, a small tomato plant will require a 3 to 5 gallon container.
+Plant indoor crops in pots that will allow roots plenty of room to grow; a single lettuce plant can grow in a gallon pot, and a small tomato plant will require a 3 to 5-gallon container.
 A medium-texture potting mix will hold moisture, air, and nutrients better than a fine or coarse soil mix.
-Choose a commercial potting soil or use 2 parts garden soil, 2 parts finished compost, 1 part peat moss, and 1 part vermiculite or perlite.
+Choose a commercial potting soil or use 2 parts pulverized garden soil, 2 parts finished compost, and 1 part vermiculite or perlite.